I'm a branding expert and graphic designer based in Brooklyn, New York. Need help with branding?—Just Get in touch

 They're also known as guiding principles because they form a solid core of who you are.

-Just like you or I we each have our own values and that shape the way we behave.
+Just like you or I we each have our own values and that shape our personal development and the way we behave.

 How we treat other people and where we spend our time and efforts.

-These principles are part of our character as people and part of what makes us individuals.
+These principles are part of our character as people and part of life and what makes us individuals.